Txordi00/Rays/README.md

 ## TODO
 - [ ] **Improve GLTF compatibility:** ~~Top on the list.
 Currently, many GLTF files fail to load, probably due to some wrong assumptions on my end about the way the data is delivered.
 I should explore why and fix it while keeping the current baked-in instancing within the GLTF loader and the acceleration structures builder.~~ A lot of progress has been made already in this regard, but probably there are still many scenes that could be fixed with simple tweaks in the GLTF loader and acceleration structure builder.
 If anybody finds a scene that fails to load, please report!
-- [ ] **Mipmapping:** To avoid some artifacts when sampling from a distance.
-I want as well to explore if it can improve performance because I am heavily memory-limited.
+- [x] **Mipmapping:** To avoid some artifacts when sampling textures from a distance.
+I implemented it already, but it seems that regular mipmapping does not fix some artifacting from within the RT pipeline.
+See [this article](https://research.nvidia.com/publication/2021-04_improved-shader-and-texture-level-detail-using-ray-cones).
 - [ ] **Denoising:** Critical for image quality.
 Maybe [Intel's oidn](https://github.com/RenderKit/oidn) is a good starting point.
 - [ ] **More efficient algorithm:** I am eager to implement a ReSTIR-like algorithm with intelligent caching and proper NEE in the future.
 I have to study these [notes](https://intro-to-restir.cwyman.org/presentations/2023ReSTIR_Course_Notes.pdf) before that.
 - [ ] **Area lights:** I think that this should come after the previous step, since I cannot imagine the current Monte-Carlo implementation working in real-time with emissive surfaces.